redeyes/redeyes/README.md

 Contrast this to the implementation of `bind` for `Option`: we can't know whether the `F[B]` produced by `A => F[B]` is `Some[B]` or `None` until we have a value of `A` to feed to the function `A => F[B]`.

-This doesn't matter for `Option` so much, but consider what happens if we are building a description of a web service: if `A` is a value generated by a request (or produced by a response), we're not going to have access to that until runtime.
+This doesn't matter for `Option` so much (because its `bind` method is not deferred), but consider what happens if we are building a description of a web service: if `A` is a value generated by a request (or produced by a response), we're not going to have access to that until runtime.

 This is the reason why a monadic interface to building a web service description will fail, while an applicative interface can succeed.